xaved88/bottled_ai/README.md

+# Bottled AI
+Customizable Slay the Spire bot

+Also check out our [YouTube channel](https://www.youtube.com/@BottledAI)!

 ## Setup

 ### Python Setup
 1) Have Python 3.11.8 or so installed
-    - Windows: you may need to add Python to the Path Environmental Variable
+    - Windows: you will likely need to add Python to the Path Environmental Variable
     - MacOS: you need Python 3.11+ within xcode.
 This requires xcode 14.0+ (this applied for python 3.9+, might need to be higher now), which in turn requires MacOS Monterey (lower versions won't work!)
-2) Have PIP (python package manager) installed: https://pip.pypa.io/en/stable/installation/
+2) Have [PIP](https://pip.pypa.io/en/stable/installation/) (python package manager) installed.

 ### Project Setup
 1) Clone this repository into the game's install folder, in a new folder: `ai\requested_strike`.